malloydata/malloy/packages/malloy-syntax-highlight/README.md

 The TextMate grammar must:

-- continue to define all repository keys in kebab case or you may switch to snake case
+- continue to define all repository keys in kebab case, snake case, or a combination of the two
 - have unique values for the name field on begin/end rules
-- supply regex match strings that, barring a top-level (?i) flag, are semantically identical, valid regex in JS (TextMate uses Oniguruma regex while Monarch requires standard JS regex)
+- supply regex match strings that, barring a top-level (?i) flag, are semantically identical, valid regex in JS (TextMate uses Oniguruma regex while Monarch requires standard JS regex, so use [Rubular](https://rubular.com/) to manually verify Oniguruma regex and [RegExr](https://regexr.com/) for JS regex)
 - supply regex that contain exactly as many top-level capture groups as there could be captures (required by Monarch specification)
-- use (?:), which has the same meaning in both regex dialects, to prevent capturing inner regex groups when multiple outer groups need to receieve different styling (required by the Monarch specification)
+- use (?:), which has the same meaning in both regex dialects, to prevent capturing inner regex groups when multiple outer groups need to receive different styling (required by the Monarch specification)

 **Mapping many tokens to one**

-While TextMate support multiple token classes per pattern via begin/end, caputres, and name fields, Monarch only support one token class per pattern.
+While TextMate support multiple token classes per pattern via begin/end, captures, and name fields, Monarch only supports one token class per pattern.
 This script takes a specificity-first approach to mapping many tokens to one.
 That is:

 _For begin/end rules:_

-1. If beginCaptures and/or endCaptures are defined, they will be be applied to begin and end patterns.
+1. If beginCaptures and/or endCaptures are defined, they will be applied to begin and end patterns.
 2. If one or both of beginCaptures/endCaptures are undefined, capture will be applied to begin and end patterns.
-3. If the captures field is udefined, the name field will be used to style both the begin/end patterns.
+3. If the captures field is undefined, the name field will be used to style both the begin/end patterns.
 In the same fashion as TextMate, every pattern in between a begin/end rule uses the name field.

 _For match rules:_